Local LLM Benchmarks on RTX PRO 6000 Blackwell (2026): 8 Models, Real Numbers

 Context Depth Scaling

-This is where 96 GB VRAM makes a real difference.
+This is where 96 GB VRAM actually matters.
 Most consumer cards (24 GB) OOM before 32K on a 70B model.
 Here's how speed degrades as the KV cache fills up.

 | Model | Context Depth | pp512 (t/s) | tg128 (t/s) |